Oberheim DMX MIDI Upgrade Installation

 - Remove the right side wooden end panel by undoing two screws on the outside, and replace it with the

 new end panel which has two MIDI jacks installed.
-The old wooden panel may be sent back to Electrongate for
+If you purchased a

 - If you want to make your own modifications to the end panel, use this cutting